positively-charged/bcc/doc/details.md

 namespace A.B.C {}
 ```

+--

-To avoid confusion with global variables, the global namespace is called the _upmost namespace_.
+To avoid confusion with `global` variables, the global namespace is called _the upmost namespace_.
 The `upmost` keyword refers to the upmost namespace:

 ```
 int a = 123;